STEM for Everyone: Stories From Students

 One black american woman with back to computer and one woman in a lab holding a test tube.

-STEM for Everyone is back live for 2024 and will be held in the Landmark Room (210 Student Union).
+STEM for Everyone will be held in the Landmark Room (210 Student Union).
 Please see below for full details and important submission deadlines.
 Come and explore new research being conducted by your fellow students and peers.
-Please see last year's video submissions below.
+Refreshments will be provided.
+Please see previous years' video submissions below.

 Program Description